Lesson video

 This brings us to our final learning task.

 Can you give two reasons why historians believe women were seen as important in Anglo-Saxon society?
-You can use these words to help you.
+You can use these words to help you: girdle-hangers, symbolize and domestic items.
+So pause the video here and give yourself enough time to give two reasons why historians believe women were seen as important in Anglo-Saxon society, and press play when you're ready to continue.

 How did that go?
 Shall we take a look at an example?
-So your answer could include, archaeologists have found girdle-hangers in Anglo-Saxon women's graves, which symbolised that women controlled who entered the home.
+So your answer could include, archeologists have found girdle-hangers in Anglo-Saxon women's graves, which symbolize that women controlled who entered the home.

-Archaeologists have found domestic items such as combs and spoons in Anglo-Saxon women's graves, which symbolised that women had the important job of caring for the home and the family.
+Archeologists have found domestic items, such as combs and spoons, in Anglo-Saxon women's graves, which symbolized that women had the important job of caring for the home and the family.

 So well done if you were able to give two reasons why historians believe women were seen as important in Anglo-Saxon society.